jindrichmynarz/MARC2CSV/readme.md

 `csv2marc.py` converts CSV to MARC.
 It takes the CSV with the same structure as is in the output of `marc2csv.py`.
 Usage: `$ ./csv2marc.py csv_file`.
 The script produces a file named `csv_file.mrc`.

+There is also a script to patch the CSVs generated from MARC - `patchMARCCSV.py`.
+It can be used to apply patches to a CSV file (e.g., clean values, strip characters).
+The patch has the same structure as the CSV file.
+Usage: `$ ./patchMARCCSV.py input.csv patch.csv output.csv`.

 Requirements
 ------------